 During the 2019 winter break, I travelled from Vienna for Christmas to Krakow for New Year’s Eve.
 In between these cities, we spent a single day in Bratislava.
 The city is only an hour from Vienna by train, and cost 32.40 euros total for the three of us.

 We hurried back to the hostel to meet the group event we’d signed up for.
-There was an organized pub crawl we joined thinking it would help us sleep on the overnight bus we were taking the following evening (spoiler, it didn’t).
+There was an organized pub crawl we joined, thinking it would help us sleep on the overnight bus we were taking the following evening (spoiler, it didn’t.
+I’d personally never recommend an overnight bus as they are never restful).

 Our guides led us through the streets of Bratislava, starting at a small pub and continuing to a string of interesting types of establishments.
 While I don’t remember the names of the bars we stopped at, we remembered the tourist advice our guides gave us to see the next day, including some great food options!

-We met hostel guests from all over the world (Australia, France, Chile and more).
-In Vienna, we stayed at a much larger hostel and didn’t really meet anyone through our stay, so this was a fun experience.
+We met hostel guests from all over the world (Australia, France, Chile, and more).
+In Vienna, we stayed at a much larger hostel and didn’t really meet anyone during our stay, so this was a fun experience.

 The next day, we awoke fairly early because we had to check out of our hostel room.
 We packed up and stored our bags with the front desk, then went to explore the city in daylight.
 We walked through the main streets on our own, passing St. Martin’s Cathedral and the fascinating paintings that replaced the windows of the adjacent building.